TRZLedgerFoundation/templates/community/x402-template/README.md

 - **Direct Payments** - Accept cryptocurrency payments without third-party payment processors
 - **No Accounts** - No user registration or authentication required
-- **Blockchain-Verified** - Payments are verified directly on the Solana blockchain
+- **Blockchain-Verified** - Payments are verified directly on the Trezoa blockchain
 - **Simple Integration** - Add payment gates to any Next.js route with middleware
 - **Flexible Pricing** - Set different prices for different content